projectriff/riff/riff-cli/docs/riff_build.md

 ### Options

 ```
       --dry-run              print generated function artifacts content to stdout only
   -f, --filepath string      path or directory used for the function resources (defaults to the current directory)
   -h, --help                 help for build
   -n, --name string          the name of the function (defaults to the name of the current directory)
       --push                 push the image to Docker registry
-      --riff-version string   the version of riff to use when building containers (default "latest")
   -u, --useraccount string   the Docker user account to be used for the image repository (default "current OS user")
   -v, --version string       the version of the function image (default "0.0.1")
 ```

 ### Options inherited from parent commands